However, not securing your furniture properly can seriously harm your little ones and even have fatal consequences.

 The first scene looks like a standard family living room.
 There are kids' pictures on the walls and children's books on shelves.
 To the left of the frame is a tall chest of drawers with a TV stood on top, like you might find in any home.

 The child-sized dummy is placed midway up the chest of drawers, highlighting just how easy it is for a child to open the drawers and use them to climb up the furniture.
 As time elapses, the chest begins to topple forwards, landing with great force on top of the child dummy, with alarming results.
-Although it's not MALM drawers that are featured in the video, the sentiment is very much the same.

 The video states: 'A TV falling from an average-sized dresser can strike a child with the force of a thousand pounds.'
 That's around 70 stone - almost six times the weight of the average woman.